Goto main content

 The great religions are known for having strong ideas about heaven and hell and about the judgment passed on man after his death.
 How, then, is it possible the Bible is so reticent about the afterlife?
 And that applies to both the Old and New Testaments.
 This reluctance is pretty amazing.
 How can it be explained?

-Professor Old Testament
+Interim rector and Professor Emeritus Old Testament

 Old Testament: reluctant about heaven